-Preprint submitted to European Journal of Operational Research discrete solution set.
+In this paper, we focus on multi-objective integer programming problems that have a discrete solution set.
 Implementation uncertainties then relate to specific variables or, for example, items that were selected for a knapsack solution, but that become unavailable when the solution is to be implemented.
 In this situation, we can try to anticipate the potential failure of (parts of) solutions and incorporate appropriate robustness measures into the optimization process.